dotnet/csharplang/spec/expressions.md

 -   Otherwise, no reference, boxing, wrapping, or unwrapping conversion of E to type T is possible, and the result of the operation is false.

-A compiler may implement optimisations based on the compile-time type. *end note*\]
+A compiler may implement optimisations based on the compile-time type.

 ### The as operator